thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 {% include klipse.html %}

-In this short tutorial, we’ll cover the minimal knowledge necessary to begin writing programs.
+In this short tutorial, we’ll cover the minimal knowledge necessary to begin writing programs in the nicest language I know.
 Programming is actually a lot like math.

 Wait!
 Don’t leave just yet!
 Fortunately, programming is nothing like the math classes you’ve likely been subjected to in school.